ExcaliburZero/christopher-randall-wells.divshot.io/projects.md

 on_header: yes
 icon: icon-file_alt
 ---
-In my spare time I have wored on several different, mostly open source, projects.
+In my spare time I have worked on several different, mostly open source, projects.
 These are some of the various projects that I have worked on.

 ## Jekyll Helper
 <div class="about-photo-box">